Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning

-An interesting question to ask is: what happens if the true risk aversion of the agent is not in the set of candidates $\Upsilon$ of the learner?
+An interesting question to ask is: what happens if the true risk aversion does not belong in the set of candidates risk aversions of the learner?
 In other words, what happens if the model is misspecified?
-To illustrate this scenario, we now fix the cost function $C_0(\bX) = [1.0, 0.5, 0.0]$ as well as $\gamma_0 = 0$, but vary the $\kappa$ parameter.
+To illustrate this scenario, we now fix the cost function $C_0(\bX) = [0.0, 0.5, 1.0]$ as well as $\tau_0 = 0$, but vary the $\kappa$ parameter.
 More precisely, we take 21 evenly spaced numbers over the interval $[0.1, 0.9]$ and set the true parameters $\kappa_{0}$ to 0.24, which does not belong to the set of risk aversion candidates.
-Figure \ref{fig:Gibbs-OnePeriod-Set2} shows the evolution of the Gibbs measure for the different environment design approaches.
-When the agent's true risk aversion is not part of the set of risk candidates $\Upsilon$, the algorithm struggles to choose the truth at the beginning, but eventually converges to the closest risk aversion available.
-On the other hand, uniformly sampling environments on $\cP(\bX)^\bA$ fails to decide on the agent's risk aversion, which is in line with Proposition \ref{prop:RandomDesignConstitent}.
+Figure~\ref{fig:Gibbs-OnePeriod-Set2} shows the evolution of $\bQ_N$ for the different question design approaches.
+When the client's risk aversion is not part of the set of risk candidates, the algorithm struggles to choose the truth at the beginning but eventually converges to the closest risk aversion available.
+On the other hand, uniformly sampling environments on $\cP(\bX)^\bA$ fails to decide on a single risk aversion, which is in line with Corollary~\ref{cor:RandomDesignConstitent}.